AndreasG11/MAE224/Simulating-Wind-Turbine-Rotors-using-Qblade.md

 2. Will my turbine be sturdy enough to survive inside the tunnel, and should the design be changed to mitigate the chance my turbine will disintegrate?
 (The answer should be yes to both.)

 # Wind Turbine Design in Qblade
-First, download Qblade_starterdownload.wpa in the Lab Files.
+First, download Qblade_Starternew.wpa in the Lab Files [here](https://github.com/d008/MAE224/tree/master/Wind%20Turbine%20Lab/Tutorial%20Parts).
 Open this file in QBlade.

 The first step when creating a wind turbine blade is to take our 2-D airfoil data and extrapolate the angle of attack range using a curve fit.
 Why do we need to do this?
 The answer is essentially twofold, the first reason is that unlike airplane designs, wind turbines occasionally operate in what is known as deep stall, or very high angles of attack.
 This may occur during high wind conditions or if the rotor is parked.
 The second reason is that the BEM solver used will occasionally need to iterate over various values of α which are outside the -10 to 20 degrees or so that we actually simulated.
 Obviously we would prefer to simulate the entire 360 degrees of α, but unfortunately no one has yet developed an accurate enough method to quickly simulate the flow at very high/very low angles of attack.